About Federal Subpoenas: Can You Be Forced by the Government to Appear?

-There are good reasons why federal criminal lawyers often advise clients to remain silent when being questioned by a branch of federal law enforcement.
+There are good reasons why NYC Federal Subpoena Lawyers often advise clients to remain silent when being questioned by a branch of federal law enforcement.
 Although many people believe they are providing statements or sharing documents that will exonerate them, there are many instances when they are providing information that will lead to conviction during a trial.
 An attempt to cooperate can potentially be detrimental.
 Many people do not know about their Miranda Rights, which is the right to remain silent and ask for an attorney.
 Similarly, they may not be unaware of what the laws says about being asked to meet with a federal agent in an office.

 Speaking or meeting with a federal law enforcement agent and providing them with documentation requested before you have secured counsel can mean providing resources that will be used against you in a criminal case.
 This has the potential to cause problems for your defense.
 Providing information after being served with a subpoena can be a serious mistake.